 Archeologists have dated some longbows or flatbows from as far as the Paleolithic era.
 They also discovered that the ancestor of our modern longbow has been used in many areas of the world.
-For an example, in 1991, they found in the Ötztal Alps, a natural mummy with a 1.82 meters (72 in.) longbow made of yew next to the body.
+For example, in 1991, they found in the Ötztal Alps, a natural mummy with a 1.82 meters (72 in.) longbow made of yew next to the body.
 The body has been dated around 3,300 BC.

-Closer to America, Flatbows have been found in Native American tribes such as the Hupa or the Wampanoag and also in the ancient Europe.
+Closer to America, Flatbows have been found in Native American tribes such as the Hupa or the Wampanoag and also in ancient Europe.

 The apparition of the well-known Welsh-English Longbow comes for the first time in history around AD 633, more than five centuries before any record of its military use in England.
 It is recorded that the king of Northumbria was killed in a battle by an arrow from a Welsh Longbow.
 Later in history, the Welsh Archers from Wales used it against the Anglo-Norman invaders.
 However, despite those historical facts, the weapon is more commonly known as the English Longbow than the Welsh Longbow.

 After their successful invasion campaign of Wales, the English quickly realized the power of the Welsh bowmen.
 Then, the English integrated the new subscript Welsh bowmen into their army.
-The English bowmen army, then, became one of the most powerful armies of its time during the 14th and 15th century, mainly against France and Scotland.
+The English bowmen army, then, became one of the most powerful armies of its time during the 14th and 15th centuries, mainly against France and Scotland.
 Their supremacy ended with the apparition of the gunpowder.

 Historically, according to the area where the longbow was made and which era in history the longbow was used, a slight variation in the design appeared.